 FTP stands for File Transfer Protocol.
-It is an application layer protocol which moves the required files between local file systems and remote file systems.
-Like HTTP, it runs on the top of TCP.
+It is an application layer protocol that moves the required files between local file systems and remote file systems.
+Like HTTP, it runs on top of TCP.
 To transfer a file, FTP uses two TCP connections in parallel:

 Features of FTP :

 - It gives its users well-maintained Access Control.

 - It provides multiple Access Methods for File Transfer

 - It hides the details of an individual’s computer system

 Advantages of FTP :

 - FTP allows you to transfer multiple files along with multiple directories.

 - FTP provides the ability to resume the interrupted file transfer.